mvolkmann/blog/src/github/copilot.md

 performs some operation.
 Copilot will respond with comments that describe what the function must do, followed by a suggested implementation.
-Press the tab key after each line is output to accept it and proceed to the next line.
+Press the tab key after each line is output to accept it and press the return key to proceed to the next line.

 For example, in JavaScript we could enter the following: